 How is the surface?

-The surface is similar to the surface of the Roy Butler Hike and Bike trail at Lady Bird Lake.
+The surface is similar to the surface of the Roy Butler Hike and Bike trail at Lady Bird Lake, so you definitely need the best triathlon running shoes you can find.
 The crushed gravel is soft on the knees, but it is also a little loose in some spots.
 Any road shoe will work.

 Best of luck to all participants racing at the new location of Jack’s Generic Triathlon.